Aeshaa/starter-hugo-academic/content/home/experience.md

     date_start: '2022-03-01'
     date_end: '2022-08-12'
     description: |2-
-        - Developed Machine Learning predictive models to track and predict students’ performances over the semester for various courses.
+        - Developed classification models (CatBoost) to forecast and identify at-risk students leading to 12% increase in success rates over a semester.
         - Aggregated student data to perform quantitative analysis from various data sources and transformed them into actionable insights.
         - Produced data to promote student success by providing target audience lists of students to receive interventions based on the predictions.
         - Reduced fetch and load time by 65% by successfully reproducing SQL queries for Google Data Studio dashboards in BigQuery.